scrtlabs/enigma-p2p/README.md

 All the constants go [here](https://github.com/enigmampc/enigma-p2p/blob/mexico_branch/src/common/constants.js).

-## Runtimes and the main controller.
+## Runtimes and the main controller

 Each component such as the Worker, CoreRuntime, etc are `Runtimes` and there is a main controller that connects between them.